rkrage/kafka_party/README.md

 ## Code of Conduct

-Everyone interacting in the KafkaStyx project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rkrage/kafka_styx/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the KafkaParty project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rkrage/kafka_party/blob/master/CODE_OF_CONDUCT.md).